-Except as otherwise provided in the Plan or in an order of the Bankruptcy Court, or as agreed to by any Holder and either the Debtors or, after the Effective Date, the Reorganized Debtors, any Claim or Interest (other than Prepetition Credit Agreement Claims and Senior Subordinated Noteholder Claims) asserted in a currency other than U.S. dollars shall be automatically deemed converted, as of the Effective Date, to the equivalent U.S. dollar value using the exchange rate on the first Business Day prior to the Petition Date, as quoted at 4:00 p.m.
-(New York time), at the mid-range spot rate of exchange for the applicable foreign currency as published in The Wall Street Journal, National Edition, on the first Business Day after the Petition Date; provided that instead of such automatic conversion, the Debtors may instead elect, subject to the consent of the Plan Sponsors, to make payments on account of any such Claim or Interest pursuant to the Plan in the applicable foreign currency.
+Except as otherwise provided herein or in an order of the Bankruptcy Court, or, solely with regard to the Prepetition Credit Agreement Claims, as directed by the Required Lenders (as defined in the Prepetition Credit Agreement), or as agreed to by any Holder and either the Debtors or the Plan Administrator, as applicable, any Claim or Interest asserted in a currency other than U.S. dollars shall be automatically deemed converted, as of the Effective Date, to the equivalent U.S. dollar value using the exchange rate on the Petition Date, as quoted at 4:00 p.m.
+(New York time), at the mid-range spot rate of exchange for the applicable currency as published in The Wall Street Journal, National Edition, on the day after the Petition Date.